-The FDA regulates more than $2.5 trillion in consumption of food, medical products, and tobacco.
+The FDA regulates more than $2.5 trillion in the consumption of food, medical products, and tobacco.
 This makes FDA compliance a large priority for the brands and manufacturers of over 267,000 products.
 Failing to follow the FDA’s policies and procedures can result in costly fines or even closure for these companies.

 FDA approved 3PLs help companies ensure compliance.
 But not all FDA registered 3PLs are the same.

 If a 3PL is FDA certified, a brand can know for sure its facilities are clean and well-maintained.
 Unfortunately, that is where the similarities across FDA certified 3PLs end.

 Not All FDA Certified 3PLs Are the Same

 Just because a 3PL is FDA certified doesn’t mean they have the ability to handle all products.
 Different products require different shipping conditions.
 For example, medicine is required to be kept at a specific temperature range.
 Band-Aids require a lower temperature range.
 Tampons don’t require a climate-controlled environment but are still considered a medical device and need to be shipped by an FDA certified facility.
 This is why FDA certifications are product specific.

 There is much overlap between FDA protected products and cGMP (Current Good Manufacturing Practices) compliance, which can beg the question “Is cGMP compliance enough?”
 In short, no it is not enough.
 If a business is shipping food, beverage or dietary supplements intended for consumption by humans or animals, the FDA requires it to use an FDA certified 3PL facility.
 This is why leading fulfillment companies will possess both FDA certification and cGMP compliance.